 Are you actively collecting and using xDB data for analytics and personalization?
 Does your Sitecore solution currently use Microsoft SQL Server 2014 or older?
 If so, you should be aware of database platform support changes in Sitecore 9.

-Even though support for MongoDB storage of xDB data was re-introduced in Sitecore 9.0.2, now is a good time to evaluate whether you’d like to move your data to a Microsoft solution like SQL Server or Cosmos DB.
-If you do want to move away from MongoDB, Sitecore has made a conversion utility available to make the transition as painless as possible.
-However, you’ll still want to evaluate the budget implications of the change prior to pulling the trigger.
+Even though support for MongoDB storage of xDB data was re-introduced in Sitecore 9.0.2, now is a good time to evaluate whether you’d like to move your data to a Microsoft solution like SQL Server .
+However, you’ll want to evaluate the budget implications of the change prior to pulling the trigger as there are several variables to consider, including the cost of the MSSQL license, which may make moving away from MongoDB more expensive or more affordable.

 2. Web Forms for Marketers to Sitecore Forms Transition

-The new Forms functionality is not a drop-in replacement for Web Forms for Marketers — so before you upgrade to 9.1, you’ll need to migrate away from Web Forms first.
-If you’re using it in your solution, request a demo of the new Sitecore Forms—it’s a solid option moving forward.
+The new Sitecore Forms functionality is not a drop-in replacement for Web Forms for Marketers — so before you upgrade to 9.1, you’ll need to migrate to the new forms solution called Sitecore Forms or another forms solution.
+If you haven't seen the new Sitecore Forms, we recommend requesting—it’s a solid option moving forward.

 3. Configuration File Reorganization